Go back

 Azure Identity Protection is the enigmatic sentinel of the Microsoft realm.
-Understanding the inner workings of Azure Identity Protection is essential to any information security officer, and will unlock the keys to an effective user risk policy.
+Understanding the inner workings of Azure Identity Security Protection is essential to any information security officer, and will unlock the keys to an effective user risk policy.

 Unsurprisingly, cyber attackers are sharp – they have found various ways to infiltrate and compromise digital applications.
 Sometimes, users make their malicious conquests even easier by using weak passwords, leaving over-privileges, and failing to recognize social engineering attacks.